With opposition absent, Venezuela socialists vie for assembly seats

 Orlando Toral, 33, is running as a candidate under the demographic of people with disabilities - citing a slight limp resulting from an infection he got after a skateboarding accident.

-"I'm happy that people with disabilities also have rights, thanks to laws created in the revolution," Toral said as he prepared to join a rally with Maduro marking the close of the campaign. "(The opposition) is seeking to delegitimise a process that is going to bring power to all of us."
+"I'm happy that people with disabilities also have rights, thanks to laws created in the revolution," Toral said as he prepared to join a rally with Maduro marking the close of the campaign. "(The opposition) is seeking to delegitimize a process that is going to bring power to all of us."
+(Reporting by Brian Ellsworth; Editing by Dan Grebler)